telehash/telehash.github.io/protocol.md

 # Switch Behaviors

-Besides parsing the protocol, decoding the packets and processing the different channel types, in order to fully implement telehash a switch must also internally track and respond with the correct behaviors to support both the DHT and manage the reliability of channels that require it.
+Besides parsing the protocol, decoding the packets and processing the different channel types, in order to fully implement Telehash a switch must also internally track and respond with the correct behaviors to support both the DHT and manage the network quality and availability between itself and other hashnames.

 <a name="kademlia" />
-## [Kademlia][]
+## Distributed Hash Table

-(this area in progress...)

-Every switch must have both a startup/seeding routine, and a background line maintenance process in order to properly support the Kademlia-based DHT.
+Every switch must have both a startup/seeding routine and a background line maintenance process in order to properly support the Kademlia-based DHT.

-The core data structure to support this within a switch is a list of "buckets", one for each bit of distance between it's own hashname and every other hashname encountered, 160 of them.
-These buckets can contain a variable number of hashnames each, but it's recommended for any switch to limit the size of each bucket to a reasonable number more than 1 and less than 10 so as to not consume too much memory or network resources maintaining lines.

 The seeding process involves recursively performing a [seek](#seek) for it's own hashname against the list of seeds (provided by the app).

-The maintenance process involves tracking all the hashnames seen (result of any seek) and trying to ensure a line is open to the minimum number of hashnames in each bucket.

-A new seek should be sent to every idle/inactive line at least once every 60 seconds if the switch believes it is behind a NAT (to maintain the NAT mapping), or once every hour if it knows it is not.
-By seeking it's own hashname, any new hashnames near it will be returned to help maintain the DHT.

-## Channel Congestion Control
+The act of seeking ones own hashname will bootstrap lines to hashnames that are closest to it, and those hashnames then start to fill in the buckets.

+The details of how [kademlia][] is implemented for Telehash are broken out into their own document.

+## Line Maintenance

 (this area in progress...)

-Reliability is optional for channels based on their type, each type must define if it requires it or not, and custom ones from the application must signal if they don't require it.
+A line may at any point become invalidated if the remote side is disconnected or restarts, so the process of detecting that and deciding to restart a line needs to be defined.

+A simple rule to start is invalidating a line after it has been idle for more than 60 seconds or after sending channel packets and not getting any responses for more than 10 seconds (if the switch internally sends seek queries regularly and there's no replies, for instance).

+If the switch knows that it is behind a NAT, for any lines that it want's to maintain as active it MUST send at least one packet out at least once every 60 seconds.

+This logic will have to evolve into a more efficient/concise pattern at scale, likely involving regular or triggered `ping` and `seek` requests, as well as differentiating between if an app is using the line versus the switch maintaining it for it's DHT.

+## Network Paths

+(this area in progress...)

+Any switch may have multiple network interfaces, such as on a mobile device both cellular and wifi may be available simutaneously or be transitioning between them, and for a local network there may be a public IP via the gateway and an internal LAN IP.

+A switch should try to be aware of all of the networks it has available to send on, as well as what network paths exist between it and any other hashname.

+TBD:

+* handling different incoming IP:port combinations for a single line
+* pinging over different network paths
+* detecting a LAN/internal connection and testing it
+* upgrading to ipv6
+* using alternate networks such as webrtc and bluetooth
+* handling bridging and relaying paths

 <a name="family" />
 ## Family Usage